apache/arrow/python/doc/source/parquet.rst

 convenience method :meth:`~pyarrow.parquet.read_multiple_files` is provided.

-If you already have the Parquet available in memory or get it via non-file source, you can utilize :class:`pyarrow.io.BufferReader` to read it from memory.
-As input to the :class:`~pyarrow.io.BufferReader` you can either supply a Python ``bytes`` object or a :class:`pyarrow.io.Buffer`.
+If you already have the Parquet available in memory or get it via non-file source, you can utilize :class:`pyarrow.BufferReader` to read it from memory.
+As input to the :class:`~pyarrow.BufferReader` you can either supply a Python ``bytes`` object or a :class:`pyarrow.Buffer`.

 .. code:: python